 23 South Wharf Promenade, South Wharf VIC 3006

 The Boatbuilders Yard is a one-of-a-kind location for enjoying dinner outside, and it can be found in Melbourne's South Wharf.
 Due to the location's breathtaking natural beauty, many couples choose to exchange their vows here.
 It has the atmosphere of a summer beer garden that is open all year long and offers an endless variety of options for both drinks and food, making it one of the best outdoor restaurants that Melbourne has to offer.

 188 Carlisle Street, St Kilda VIC 3182

-The bamboo encircled rooftop area at Uncle is the perfect spot for some outdoor dining in Melbourne.
-When most people think ‘Vietnamese’, they think pho, but the cool thing here is that you can order a ‘mini’ photo save room for the other delicious menu items.
-Plus, it’s the only Vietnamese restaurant with a rooftop terrace.
+The rooftop space at Uncle, which is surrounded by bamboo, is an ideal location for enjoying some outdoor dining in Melbourne.
+Most people think of pho when they hear the word "Vietnamese," but the cool thing about this place is that you can order a "mini" version of the dish to save room for the other delectable items on the menu.
+In addition to that, it is the only Vietnamese restaurant in the area that has a rooftop terrace.

 Slate Restaurant and Bar

 The Slate Restaurant and Bar features some exquisitely sectioned off areas, such as a rooftop bar and terraces in both the front and the back of the building.
 Because it is fully protected against the elements, including rain, hail, and shine, you won't need to be concerned about the weather either.
 It is sleek and sophisticated, and it is the ideal location for some alfresco dining in Melbourne.
 The design was inspired by rooftop bars in New York City.

 285 Brunswick Street, Fitzroy VIC 3065